rocky-linux/documentation/docs/guides/backup/tar.md

 !!! tip "antic"

     When you extract files from archived files `tar` will automatically select the compression type based on the manually added suffix.
 For example, for `.tar.gz` files, you can directly use `tar -vxf` without using the `tar -zvxf`.
-    For creating archive compressed files, the compression type **must be** selected.
+    For creating archive compressed files, you **must** select the compression type.

 !!!
 Note